Can Combat Wound Your Soul? Overcoming PTSD

 Chances are, if you’ve been downrange, you’ve experienced or witnessed a deeply distressing or terrifying event.
 You may have seen innocent life taken, witnessed friends being wounded by an improvised explosive device (IED), or been trapped for what seemed like days in the heat of a firefight.
 Upon returning home, you were probably given a series of tests to determine if you had suffered trauma that could lead to PTSD.
 You were being tested for a mental health condition.

 Talk of the mental wounds of war surrounds us.
 We see it on TV, in the newspaper, and on social media.
-In 2013, the U.S. Military spent over $1 billion on mental health care.
+In 2012, the U.S. Military spent nearly $1 billion on mental health care.
 That’s double the amount spent in 2007, and the number continues to grow.

 But what if war didn’t only wound your mind?
 What if it wounded your soul?
 No one questions the mental torment a person can experience in the wake of combat, but what are the spiritual implications of experiencing or seeing a terrifying event during war?
 What if PTSD isn’t just a wound of the mind, but also of the soul?